stakx/lightresize/README.md

 **28 May 2017**: LightResize is now [available as a NuGet package](https://www.nuget.org/packages/LightResize/).

-**8 May 2017**: Wondering why you're at [stakx/lightresize](https://github.com/stakx/lightresize) when you followed a link to [Imazen/lightresize](https://github.com/Imazen/lightresize)?
-Don't worry, this is not by mistake: [@nathanaeljones](https://github.com/nathanaeljones), the original author of LightResize, has handed maintenance of his project over to me, so it's got a new home and GitHub automatically brought you here.
+**8 May 2017**: Wondering why you're at [stakx/lightresize](https://github.com/stakx/lightresize) when you followed a link to [imazen/lightresize](https://github.com/imazen/lightresize)?
+Don't worry, this is not by mistake: [@lilith](https://github.com/lilith), the original author of LightResize, has handed maintenance of her project over to me, so it's got a new home and GitHub automatically brought you here.
 My aim is to keep this small library useful and easily available to those who want to use it.

 ## Basic usage ##